Remote Electrical Neuromodulation for Migraines - CAM 701171

 Comparators

 The following therapies are currently being used to treat acute migraine due to episodic or chronic migraine: medical management or no treatment.
 A number of medications are used to treat migraine.
 First-line therapy for mild or moderate migraine includes oral non-steroidal anti-inflammatory drugs (NSAIDs) or acetaminophen.
-More severe migraine can be treated through the use of triptans or an NSAID-triptan combination through a variety or routes (e.g., oral, nasal spray or powder, subcutaneous).
+More severe migraine can be treated through the use of triptans or an NSAID-triptan combination through a variety of routes (e.g., oral, nasal spray or powder, subcutaneous).
 Antiemetics can be added for migraine accompanied by nausea or vomiting.
-Other pharmacologic interventions used to treat acute migraine include calcitonin-gene related peptide antagonists, which can be used in patients with insufficient response or contraindications to triptans, lasmiditan, and dihydroergotamine.
+Other pharmacologic interventions used to treat acute migraine include calcitonin-gene related peptide antagonists, which can be used in patients with an insufficient response or contraindications to triptans, lasmiditan, and dihydroergotamine.

 Outcomes

-The general outcomes of interest are: symptoms, functional outcomes, quality of life and treatment-related morbidity.
+The general outcomes of interest are: symptoms, functional outcomes, quality of life, and treatment-related morbidity.
 Specific important health outcomes include freedom from migraine pain and bothersome symptoms, restored function (e.g., return to normal activities), and patient-assessed global impression of treatment.
 Examples of relevant outcome measures appear in Table 1.

 Follow-up over several hours is needed to monitor for treatment effects.

-Outcome
+Outcome Description

-No pain at defined assessment time (e.g., 2 hours)
+Pain free No pain at defined assessment time (e.g., 2 hours)

-Improvement of pain from moderate to severe at baseline to mild or none or pain scale improved at least 50% from baseline at defined assessment time (e.g., 2 hours)
+Pain relief Improvement of pain from moderate to severe at baseline to mild or none or pain scale improved at least 50% from baseline at defined assessment time (e.g., 2 hours)

-No pain at initial assessment (e.g., 2 hours) and remains at follow-up assessment (e.g., 1 day) with no use of rescue medication or relapse (recurrence) within that time frame
+Sustained pain free No pain at initial assessment (e.g., 2 hours) and remains at follow-up assessment (e.g., 1 day) with no use of rescue medication or relapse (recurrence) within that time frame

-Improvement of pain from moderate to severe at baseline to mild or none or pain scale improved at least 50% from baseline at defined assessment time (e.g., 2 hours) and remains improved at follow-up assessment (e.g., 1 day) with no use of rescue medication or relapse (recurrence) within that time frame
+Sustained pain relief Improvement of pain from moderate to severe at baseline to mild or none or pain scale improved at least 50% from baseline at defined assessment time (e.g., 2 hours) and remains improved at follow-up assessment (e.g., 1 day) with no use of rescue medication or relapse (recurrence) within that time frame

-Improvement of function from moderate to severe at baseline to mild or none at defined assessment time (e.g., 2 hours)
+Function relief Improvement of function from moderate to severe at baseline to mild or none at defined assessment time (e.g., 2 hours)

-No restriction to perform work or usual activities at a defined assessment time (e.g., 2 hours)
+Restored function No restriction to perform work or usual activities at a defined assessment time (e.g., 2 hours)

-Patient assessment of functional disability and health-related quality of life using a Likert or other validated scale at a defined assessment time (e.g., 2 hours)
+Global impact of treatment Patient assessment of functional disability and health-related quality of life using a Likert or other validated scale at a defined assessment time (e.g., 2 hours)

-Patient assessment of overall treatment effect (pain, symptom relief, adverse events) using a Likert or other validated scale at a defined assessment time (e.g., 2 hours)
+Global evaluation of treatment Patient assessment of overall treatment effect (pain, symptom relief, adverse events) using a Likert or other validated scale at a defined assessment time (e.g., 2 hours)

 Study Selection Criteria